sachnaror/Django_API_MySQL_React/README.md

 # Django_CRUD

 Backend Development with MySQL, DjangoRestFramework that can be integrated with any frontend.
-We are creating a simple system that exposes database data an API that we create using DRF.
+This one is a simple system that exposes database data an API that we create using DRF (completed it in flat 1 hour).